 - Communicating Cybersecurity Requirements with Stakeholders: The Framework provides a common language to communicate requirements among interdependent stakeholders responsible for the delivery of essential critical infrastructure products and services.
 Communication is especially important among stakeholders up and down supply chains.
 Supply chains begin with the sourcing of products and services and extend from the design, development, manufacturing, processing, handling, and delivery of products and services to the end user.
 Given these complex and interconnected relationships, supply chain risk management (SCRM) is a critical organizational function.14 - Cyber SCRM is the set of activities necessary to manage cybersecurity risk associated with external parties.
 A primary objective of cyber SCRM is to identify, assess, and mitigate cyber supply chain risks associated with "products and services that may contain potentially malicious functionality, are counterfeit, or are vulnerable due to poor manufacturing and development practices" within the cyber supply chain.15 - Buying Decisions: Since a Framework Target Profile is a prioritized list of organizational cybersecurity requirements, Target Profiles can be used to inform decisions about buying products and services.
 This transaction varies from Communicating Cybersecurity Requirements with Stakeholders in that it may not be possible to impose a set of cybersecurity requirements on the supplier.
 The objective should be to make the best buying decision among multiple suppliers, given a carefully determined list of cybersecurity requirements.
-Once a product or service is purchased, the Profile also can be used to track and address residual cybersecurity risk.
-Such risk might include post-production or leased services, including those related to transportation or storage, that also would affect an organization's risk management decisions. - Identifying Opportunities for New or Revised Informative References: The Framework can be used to identify opportunities for new or revised standards, guidelines, or practices where additional Informative References would help organizations address emerging needs.
-An organization implementing a given Subcategory, or developing a new Subcategory, might discover that there are few Informative References, if any, for a related activity.
+Once a product or service is purchased, the Profile also can be used to track and address residual cybersecurity risk. - Identifying Opportunities for New or Revised Informative References: The Framework can be used to identify opportunities for new or revised standards, guidelines, or practices where additional Informative References would help organizations address emerging needs.
+An organization implementing a given Subcategory, or developing a new